 But we know this isn't all of Luton's story.
-We know that our vision is having an impact -the numbers of people living in destitution in our town has dropped from 12.1% to 9.9% of households in Luton, a positive change for almost 5,000 of our residents.
+We know that our vision is having an impact - the numbers of people living in destitution in our town has dropped from 12.1% to 9.9% of households in Luton, a positive change for almost 5,000 of our residents.

 Our recent job and business creation has been exceptional - the number 1 place in the country for job growth between 2010 and 2022 and last year we were the number 2 place in the country for business creation.

 Thousands of new jobs are being created through schemes coming forward.

 We have seen consistent rises in the average wages across Luton.
 We have exciting developments in our town centre to look forward to.
 Our 'Better off calculator' has generated £500,000 more income for our residents.
 The numbers of young people in Luton not in education, employment or training, or permanently excluded, are both lower than the national average, and education outcomes for those from disadvantaged backgrounds are better in Luton than both national averages and statistical neighbours.
-Our journey to net zero is ahead of the country as a whole and litter reported in the Keep Britain tidy survey has halved since 2021.
+Our journey to net zero is ahead of the country as a whole and litter reported in the Keep Britain Tidy survey has halved since 2021.
 And on top of all these things, we know it is our biggest strength that drives us forward - our community.
-The commitment to Luton and resilience of our diverse population enables us to repeatedly punch above our weight and confound expectations.
+The commitment to Luton and resilience of our diverse population enables us to repeatedly punch above our weight and confound expectations, delivering the townwide results for our residents in this report, despite the second largest gap between our need, and the funding we recieve, in the country.

-And of course, although we ended 2024 with bad news, we start 2025 awaiting a decision from government on the approval of London Luton Airport's bid for expansion which would bring 11,000 new jobs, $\mathfrak{L}1.5$ bn additional economic activity and $\mathfrak{L}13$ m a year investment into our community each year.
+And of course, although we ended 2024 with bad news, we start 2025 awaiting a decision from government on the approval of London Luton Airport's bid for expansion which would bring 11,000 new jobs, £1.5bn additional economic activity and £13m a year investment into our community each year.